|Click for a full size image.|

 As the result, the community of Lake View lost the opportunity to the Park West neighborhood of the Lincoln Park community.
 Shortly thereafter, and with vocal citizen opposition from a newly formed civic group called the Improvement and Protection Organization (IPO), the owners of the new park, which was in receivership, had to file for bankruptcy in 1900 due to lack of local community support and general city patronage.

-The lack of support of the park was due to its location within a residential subdivision and the residents of both communities of Lincoln Park and Lake View were not fans of the owner of the park, Mr. Yerkes, who owned the Chicago Electric Street Railway that owned and operated streetcars on Evanston Avenue (now Broadway) and Clark Street.
+The lack of support of the park was due to its location within a residential subdivision and the residents of both communities of Lincoln Park and Lake View were not fans of the new owner of the park, Charles Tyson Yerkes, Jr., who owned the Chicago Electric Street Railway that owned and operated streetcars on Evanston Avenue (now Broadway) and Clark Street.

 For years, Mr. Yerkes tried to circumvent property owners by trying, through city government, to acquire property for his company without due process.